 These opportunities include:

-- Allowing businesses to expand retail sales and restaurant seating into outdoor areas such as private parking lots and public rights-of-way
+- Allowing businesses to expand retail sales and restaurant seating into outdoor areas such as private parking lots and public rights-of-way (5 ft. for ADA clearance must remain available on the right-of-way)

 - Authorizing businesses to use small, farmer’s market-style 12’ x 12’ tents to accommodate for sales and seating outdoors